suyu-emu/suyu-v0.0.4/README.md

 Note that above repository may be taken down any time.
 Do not rely on its existence in production.
 In case the NotABug mirror goes down, another mirror will be most likely be set up on Bitbucket.

 This project incorporates several commits from the [Suyu](https://suyu.dev) and [Sudachi](https://github.com/sudachi-emu/sudachi) forks (but cleaned up due to the typically mediocre code/commit quality from both projects) as well as changes listed in **Changes**.

+## Move away from Codeberg

+As requested by Codeberg staff, **I have removed the Codeberg mirror repository**.
+[The new mirror repository is on NotABug](https://notabug.org/litucks/torzu).

 ## Building
 <!--  -->